It's a big day at Exceptionless.

 You'll find instructions on getting started there, including setting up your hosting environment if you want to host things yourself.
 If you would rather host with us, we offer easy and affordable plans.

-If you have a feature request or issue, let us know on the feedback forum.
+If you have a feature request or issue, let us know on the issue tracker.
 We are 100% committed to supporting the project.

 Why Open Source? #